wetransform-os/ProMCDA/README.md

 ```

 ### What does the code do: overview
-If N=1 and the input matrix has no uncertainties associated to the indicators, then:
+If N=0 and the input matrix has no uncertainties associated to the indicators, then:
 - the indicator values are normalized by mean of all the possible normalization methods
 - the normalized indicators are aggregated by mean of all the possible aggregation methods, by considering their assigned weights
+- the results of all the combinations normalization/aggregation are provided

+If else N=0, the input matrix has no uncertainties associated to the indicators, but the weights are randomly sampled, then:
+- all weights or one weight at time are randomly sampled from a uniform distribution [0,1]
+- the weights are normalized
+- if all weights are sampled together, MCDA receives n-inputs; if the weights are sampled one at time, MCD will receive n-inputs x no_weights times
+- iterations 1,2 of the first condition follow
-- results of all the combinations normalization/aggregation are provided
+- the results of all the combinations normalization/aggregation are provided in the form of mean and std over all the runs (if the weights are iteratively sampled, this applies for no_indicators-times)

-If else, N>1 and the input matrix has uncertaities associate to some or all the indicators, then:
+If else, N>1 and the input matrix has uncertainties associate to some or all the indicators, then:
 - for each indicator, the meand and standard deviation (std) are extracted from the input matrix
 - for each N, and for each indicator, a value is sampled from the relative assigned marginal distribution: one of N input matrix is created
 - normalizations and aggregations are performed as in points 1,2,3 of the case N=1: a list of all the results is created